-The fact that it’s cold outside does not mean that the attitude is foreign to indoor health.
+Don’t let the holiday season be an excuse for you not to be ready when summer comes again.
 There are many ways to keep healthy indoors in the winter, regardless of how much the temperature drops outside.

-Instead of going out or picking up fast food to eat, prepare homemade lunches.
+Instead of going out or picking up fast food to eat, prepare homemade lunches in advance.
 If you do that you’ll have full control of your diet and you’ll enjoy healthy meals.
 It is import to try and avoid processed foods to improve both your health and the way you feel.

-Competitive bodybuilders call it “grazing”, meaning that they eat more often but in smaller portions.
-Although this may seem radical to you, it’s highly effective if done correctly.
+“Grazing” is something that competitive bodybuilder do, it means that they eat more often but in smaller portions.
+Although this may seem odd at first, it’s highly effective if done correctly.
 “Grazing” helps maintain the stability of blood sugar levels during the day so that they don’t feel like eating when they shouldn’t.

-If asked, most people will admit to over eating sugary foods and drinks during the holiday season.
+Most people can admit to over eating sugary foods and drinks during the holiday season.
 But even after the holiday season is over, there are many ways you can control how much sugar you consume.
 Probably the most effective way would be to stop drinking drinks high in sugar, like soda, hot chocolate, energy drinks, and drink full of electrolytes when you are not working out.